stevie2codes/TatangoTheme/README.md

 **React Preview**
 ![React Preview](ReactImage.png)

-### Updates incoming

-- Enhancments across theme
-- Light Mode!?
-'If your'e into that kind of thing'
+### Coming Soon...ish ### (don't pressure me)

+- Whatever bugs me will change at somepoint
+- More ScreenShots for your viewing pleasure.
+- Light Mode will happen once im happy with the dark theme.